 Became part of Meggitt Sensing Systems

-Move to new facility with dedicated clean room for medical components (2014)
+Moved to new facility with clean rooms dedicated to medical components (2014)